vp/shopsys/docs/upgrade/UPGRADE-unreleased.md

     - use helper classes `AdminCheckbox` and `AdminRadiobutton` instead of directly manipulating `input[type="checkbox"]` and `input[type="radio"]` elements in your administration acceptance tests
         - when you need to work with a particular input, create an instance of the appropriate class via static method `createByCss()` and use its methods to manipulate the input or assert its values
         - run `php phing tests-acceptance` to see that your acceptance test pass
+- check the usage of protected methods of `ParameterFilterRepository` if you've extended it in your project ([#1044](https://github.com/shopsys/shopsys/pull/1044))
+    - the signatures of protected methods changed to remove the need of passing a parameter as a reference

 ### Configuration
 - simplify local configuration ([#1004](https://github.com/shopsys/shopsys/pull/1004))